 After the implant has bonded to the jawbone, the second phase begins.
-Drs.
-Parsons, Kratky, Drooger, Hofheins, and Urbanek will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
+Dr. Parsons, Dr. Kratky, Dr. Drooger, Dr. Hofheins, Dr. Urbanek and Dr. Backer will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While Drs.
-Parsons, Kratky, Drooger, Hofheins, and Urbanek perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Parsons, Kratky, Drooger, Hofheins, Urbanek and Backer if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.